bleargh45/Dist-Zilla-Plugin-GitHub-RequireGreenBuild/README.md

 e.g. until we can determine that you have a green build for a GitHub Actions run against `HEAD`, you're not allowed to release.

+To determine whether or not a successful run exists, we page through all of your GitHub Actions runs, to find a successful run for the current `HEAD` SHA.

+This comes with the implicit expectation that you have already pushed your commits back up to GitHub.
+If you haven't pushed, we find any runs matching the current `HEAD`, and you won't be able to release.

 # AUTHOR

 Graham TerMarsch (cpan@howlingfrog.com)